 Replacement of a major component (e.g. replacement of heat generator in a system) or replacement of a large number of minor components (e.g. replacement of all heat emitters in a building), with potential significant impact on overall performance, is in principle a major upgrade.

 Alteration of aspects of the whole system (e.g. improved insulation of pipes, replacement of pipes, replacement of all light sources, replacement of all radiators …) is in principle a major upgrade.

+Any upgrade or alteration that impact the balance if the system (that can be measured anywhere but on the component itself).

 The following are indicative examples where the obligation would not be triggered: